cloudhm/macOS-shortcuts-collection/README.md

 `alt` + `shift` + `k`: 

-My co-worker Jeff told me the following shortcuts, they work similarly as arrow keys when editing, but not the same when not editing.
+The following shortctus are the inheritance from Unix.
+They work similarly as arrow keys when editing, but not the same when not editing.
 I only use them in Shell and Vim because I treat them as replacement of my `ctrl` + `hjkl` keybinding since I intentionally disabled them in iTerm for better Vim experience.
 Part of the reason that they are working is that arguably macOS took some concepts from Unix, so these shortcuts were inherited.

 `ctrl` + `a`: go to beginning of the line when editing.